 3. Cheap & Sponsored Higher Education.

 Education as a worker advantage is on the rise.
-Starbucks offers get admission to ASU diploma programs.
+Starbucks offers to get admission to ASU diploma programs.
 Guild Education helps groups like Disney, Lyft, and Walmart provide education as a benefit to employees.
 Coursera for Business is likewise supplying subsidized education.
 Cheap or backed higher ed will hold to position fee strain on 2d and 0.33 tier schools.

 4. Alternatives To Higher Education.